-Reimagining historic architecture to support democracy in the 21st century.
+A speculative design of civic architecture to support democracy in the 21st century.

 This project investigates democracy in the age of social media through the lens of the rural New Hampshire town hall.
 As a place of assembly, the architecture of the town hall has not evolved beyond its colonial meeting house origins to support the scale and speed at which people communicate today.
 What should the contemporary town hall—and the practice of everyday politics both online and offline—look like in a networked society?

 Collaborators: Aimilios Davlantis Lo (fabrication), Hanna Kim (illustration), Mindy Seu (graphic design)

 “Shifting the ‘Horizon’,” The Harvard Gazette.

 “‘Postcards from the future’: Joanne K. Cheung envisions what design can reveal about our planet,” Harvard GSD News.